TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Marker entities
+	- Special-purpose components:
+		- shape_aabb
+			- can be used by wandering pixels!
+				- and thus the editor will allow us to change reach easily
+		- shape_polygon can be used both for marking and for physical bodies
+	- separation between visible shapes and physical shapes is described elsewhere
+		- but the same logic would be used nevertheless

 - Transform design
 	- It is the case that many entities might share identical origin, in which case it would be unwieldy to update origins for all entities to a new one.
 		- E.g. fish in aquarium.